Updated July 11, 2023

 |E||Total Fixed cost for the year||1,12,50,000|

-- Company can now reconcile the fixed cost with the actual fixed costs incurred during the year.
+- The company can now reconcile the fixed cost with the actual fixed costs incurred during the year.

-- This will help company to cross check whether the total cost per unit calculated by expert is appropriate or vague.
+- This will help the company cross-check whether the expert’s total cost per unit is appropriate or vague.

 Average Fixed Cost Graph

-We can have following data for the graph:
+We can have the following data for the graph:

 |Number of units produced||Fixed Cost||A.F Cost|